-BASS are highly prized for their fighting prowess and superior taste, and are found right around the British Isles.
+BASS are highly prized for their fighting prowess, and are found right around the British Isles.

 In the warmer months bristling predatory bass can be found in all manner of coastal locations, from surfy beaches through to muddy harbours and estuaries.

 The challenge for many dedicated sea anglers is to catch a double-figure specimen – a real catch of a lifetime, especially from the shore.